A Professor Plastics Feature ArticleSee Other Articles

 Everyone agrees: Plastics do not belong in our oceans.
 What if there were a way to help clean up our oceans while also giving used plastics another life?
 Well… some consumer product companies, and their eco-minded customers, have found one way.
 Some of the plastic litter removed from our oceans today is used to make new products such as high-performance running shoes, stylish sunglasses, and even elegant evening gowns.
 Ocean plastics are a resource that’s just too valuable to waste (another reason they shouldn’t be littering our oceans).

-Plastics recycling has grown each year since we began measuring in the 1990s, and today we have access to recycling programs for a growing number of plastics, including bottles, caps, containers, lids, and bags/wraps (see above).
-According to the U.S. EPA, Americans recycled more than 6 billion pounds of plastics in 2013 (the last time they calculated)!
+Plastics recycling has grown significantly since we began measuring in the 1990s, and today we have access to recycling programs for a growing number of plastics, including bottles, caps, containers, lids, and bags/wraps (see above).
+According to the U.S. EPA, Americans recycled more than 6 billion pounds of plastics in 2015 (the last time they calculated)!
 And we can expect to recycle even more plastics in the years ahead.

 7. You likely can find recycled plastic products in your favorite stores